Murphy’s law as Irish umpire endures the wrath of irate professionals

 The video review ruled that a Thomaz Bellucci volley had fractionally clipped the line saving the first match point.
 But Roddick contended that he wasn’t allowed to play the shot by an out-call from a line judge.
 Even when he won the next point to clinch victory, Roddick continued haranguing the umpire as he walked to the net to shake hands.

 Murphy, who started his umpiring around Dublin in the domestic leagues during the 1980s, eventually left a career in Dublin’s King’s Inns for one in the locker room and has been umpiring at Grand Slam level since 1995.
-Probably the perfect background for the increasingly belligerent on court litigation in life as a tennis umpire.
+Probably the perfect background for the increasingly belligerent on-court litigation of life as a tennis umpire.